Career Profile: Athletic Trainer

 Prospective athletic trainers should keep in mind that the official title can vary in different athletic, professional, or educational settings.
 Titles could include resident athletic trainer, athletic-instructor certified trainer, or clinical instructor.
 In professional or college sports, athletic trainers also frequently hold specialized positions, such as strength and conditioning coach or medical coordinator.

-The median salary of athletic trainers is $41,600, as of May 2010.
+The median salary of athletic trainers is $41,600.
 However, the lowest 10% earned less than $25,750 and the top 10% earned more than $64,390.
 The benefits one receives as an athletic trainer often include paid vacation, health insurance, and a pension plan.

 As the first people on scene for many sport-related injuries, athletic trainers hold a great deal of responsibility towards students and athletes whose livelihood depends on maintaining peak physical health conditions.
 For those who are interested in musculoskeletal medicine and sports performance, athletic training might be an ideal field—especially considering the flourishing job market.
 If you are a detail-oriented individual with strong interpersonal skills and an ability to retain a broad array of medical knowledge, you should make sure to explore the quickly growing field of athletic training.